My Quickie Wheelchair

 This is not a Quickie wheelchair but I like it

 I bought a lightweight Quickie manual wheelchair in 2009 ‘cos of MS and foot drop.
 Me and Barby were going to St Petersburg for a week’s holiday and I knew that there was going to be too much walking for me.
-We were also aware that I would probably need to use one on a permanent basis sometime in the future.
+We were also aware that I would probably need to use one sometime in the future.
 We just did not know if or when that day was going to arrive.
 So that’s the background of how and why I bought a wheelchair.

 St Petersburg was a lovely holiday